wavemaker/docs/learn/restricting-menu-item-display-based-user-role/index.md

 From the above data:

 1. 'Add Users' menu item will not be visible to _user_ and thus cannot access  page as only 'admin' access role is given on that item.
-2. 'Pending orders' menu item will not be visible to  as only 'user' access role is allowed.
+2. 'Pending orders' menu item will not be visible to _admin_ as only 'user' access role is allowed.
-3. a parent node has '_, user_' access and few of it children only have '' access then if logged in user has only '' access then those child nodes will be hidden.
+3. If a parent node has '_admin, user_' access and few of it children only have '_admin_' access then if logged in user has only '_user_' access then those child nodes will be hidden.
 Like the Dropdown item in the above example.
-4. task (in the above example showing the label widget) will be performed and then the navigation will be done based upon the given link.
+4. The task (in the above example showing the label widget) will be performed and then the navigation will be done based upon the given link.

-: The user role values should be the same as that given while [Security for the App](http://[supsystic-show-popup id=111])
+**Note**: The user role values should be the same as that given while [enabling Security for the App](http://[supsystic-show-popup id=111]).

-Menu Use Cases
+Dropdown Menu Use Cases

 - [1\.
 Dropdown Menu Basic Usage](/learn/app-development/widgets/navigation/dropdown-menu-use-cases/)
 - [2\.
 How to enable role-based access to menu items](#)